MetaCell/geppetto-meta/pygeppetto/README.md

 An easy way to do that is by using git.

-1 - Generate the code in a in a directory reproducing the pygeppetto structure, say `pygeppetto_new/pygeppetto/model`
+1 - Generate the code in a directory reproducing the pygeppetto structure, say `pygeppetto_new/pygeppetto/model`

 2 - Initialize a new git local repo inside our new pygeppetto
 ```bash